balaji-167/affirm-bnpl-financial-credit-risk-dashboard/docs/assumptions_limitations.md

 ## Assumptions

-- Affirm financial metrics are based on FY2022–FY2024 reported financial data.
+- The financial metrics are based on Affirm FY2022–FY2024 reported filings
-- BNPL transaction data is used for customer-level repayment and credit risk analysis.
+- The BNPL transaction dataset is used for customer-level repayment and credit risk analysis
-- Forecast and scenario tables were created for analytical and portfolio demonstration purposes.
+- Forecast and DCF outputs are analytical model assumptions created for portfolio demonstration.
 - DCF enterprise value outputs are based on forecast assumptions and scenario sensitivity.
 - Purchase amount values are analyzed as transaction-level BNPL purchase exposure.